What is this medication for?

 Some medications may have other generic brands available.
 Always ask your doctor or pharmacist about the safety of switching between brands of the same medication.

 How should I use this medication?

 The usual starting adult dose for tablets and capsules is 20 mg, taken 4 times daily.
-This dose should be increased after 1 week to 40 mg, taken 4 times daily, unless side effects limit this change in dose.
+This dose may be increased after 1 week to 40 mg, taken 4 times daily, unless side effects limit this change in dose.
 There is no information on the safety of doses over 80 mg per day for longer than 2 weeks.
 For adults who cannot take medication by mouth, an injection form of dicyclomine is available.
-The usual dose is 80 mg per day in 4 equally divided doses, injected into a muscle.
+The usual dose is 10 mg to 20 mg given in the muscle four times per day.
 You should not use the injection form of dicyclomine for longer than 1 or 2 days.